eabglobal/minik/README.rst

 Time to move on from our ASGI based frameworks.
 These few lines of code will get you started with a serverless microframework in production.
-Using AWS lambda functions and API Gateway, minik will server as the framework the web framework that facilitates development in the serverless space.
+Using AWS lambda functions and API Gateway, minik will serve as the framework that facilitates development in the serverless space.

 Installing
 **********